 (v) Example 9.
 All National Airplane Inc. employees classified as SOC Office and Administrative Support Occupations work ((forty)) 40 hours a week, ((fifty-two)) 52 weeks a year.
 On November 1st, one employee must limit the number of hours worked to ((thirty)) 30 hours each week to accommodate a disability.
 The employee receives wages based on the actual hours worked each week.
-Because the employee works less than ((thirty-five)) 35 hours a week and is not paid a wage equivalent to a full-time position, the employee's position is a parttime employment position.
-National Airplane Inc. will report a total of five employment positions in SOC Office and Administrative Support Occupations with four in full-time employment positions and one in part-time employment positions.
+Because the employee works less than ((thirty-five)) 35 hours a week and is not paid a wage equivalent to a full-time position, the employee's position is a part-time employment positions in SOC Office and Administrative Support Occupations with four in full-time employment positions and one in part-time employment positions.